 Proxy advisors rules were released in July 2020 requiring proxy advisors to enhance their disclosures of potential conflicts of interest, give issuers access to their voting recommendations and provide clients access to any company response.
-Rules are effective December 20201.
+Rules are effective December 2021.
+ISS litigation over whether proxy voting guidance is proxy solicitation under the proxy rules, originally held in abeyance, is now likely to move forward.